20+ helpful professional development resources for teachers

 Self-reflection is a process.
 I wrote down the process that’s most used to reflect on a teacher’s teaching.
 Just follow the steps in the digital checklist which you can open by clicking on the title link.
 This is a reflection resource for teachers you can use any time.
 Check the steps if finished so they will dissolve.

-Looks like you have some reading to do!
-I really hope these resources get you further and help you out with whatever issues you are facing or inspiration you need.
+If you’ve read this blog completely, it really shows that you want to learn new teaching skills.
+I hope these resources get you further and help you with whatever issues you are facing or inspiration you need.